-\paragraph{Remark} There also exists a functor $s^{*}:\widehat{\Xi}\to\widehat{\square}$ obtained by precomposition with the inclusion $s:\square\hookrightarrow\Xi$, that is, $s^{*}(X) := X\circ s.$ This functor keeps the same underlying sets of cells and the same coface maps, but discards all symmetry morphisms of~$\Xi$.
+This functor keeps the same underlying sets of cells and the same coface maps, but discards all symmetry morphisms of~$\Xi$.
 Consequently, it also forgets the identifications between a cell and its permuted copies that were induced by those symmetries in the first place.
 For a symmetric precubical set $Y$, the ordered precubical set $s^{*}Y$ thus contains all cubes of $Y$, but treats previously equivalent permuted cells as independent ones.
 For instance, if $Y=SX$ as in Example~\ref{ex:single-2d-cell}, then $Y$ contains a $2$–cell in shape $(2,ab)$ together with its permuted companion in shape $(2,ba)$.
 After applying $s^{*}$, both cells remain present, but the symmetry morphism between them is no longer available; in $s^{*}Y$ they are interpreted as two independent ordered squares.
 Applying the symmetriser again to $s^{*}Y$ freely adds new symmetric copies of each of these cells, so $y$ and $(12).y$ each generate their own pair of permuted variants.
-In general, every $n$–cell of $Y$ gives rise to $n!$ copies after the first symmetrisation, $(n!)^2$ copies after the second, and so on, resulting in a factorial growth under iteration.
+In general, every $n$–cell of $Y$ gives rise to $n!$ copies after the first symmetrisation, $(n!)!$ copies after the second, and so on, resulting in a factorial growth under iteration.